sfigg/commercialization-public/docset/sxs/windows-10-deployment-for-oems.md

 After the process is completed, the Microsoft Office application tile will be placed on the Start screen.
 However, the user can install only one language version of Office Single Image v15.4  By default, the language version of the OOBE application matches the Windows language settings and the Office Single Image v15.1 language that is preloaded on the computer.
 If this match doesn’t take place, the language dialog box will contain languages that are based on the Office 2013 preloaded languages.

-## Prepare system for recovery Push Buton Reset scenarios
+## Prepare system for recovery Push Button Reset scenarios

 Push-button reset, first introduced in Windows 8, is a built-in recovery tool that allows users to recover the OS while preserving their data and important customizations, without having to back-up their data in advance.
 It reduces the need for custom recovery applications by providing users with more recovery options and the ability to fix their own PCs with confidence.